 We recommend fertilizing your lawn right after aeration when the soil is breathing and can best absorb the nutrients present in the fertilizer you’ve chosen.
 Since there are many fertilizers to choose from, be sure to select one that is appropriate to the time of year in which you’ve aerated your lawn.

-Beyond aerating and fertilizing your lawn, there are many other seasonally-specific lawn care steps you can take to be sure your lawn stays healthy all year long.
+Beyond aerating and fertilizing your lawn, there are many other seasonally-specific lawn care steps you can take to be sure your lawn stays healthy all year long:

 Once you’ve fertilized, turn your attention to properly watering your lawn.
 Increased rainfall in the spring means there is no need to water your grass more than one inch per week.
 Overwatering your lawn can drown your yard’s roots and encourage weed growth.

 Be sure to seed your grass in the spring as well.
 Seeding during the spring replenishes your grass so that your lawn looks consistently green and lush instead of patchy and thin.
 Additionally, weeds, especially crabgrass, begin to germinate during late spring.
 The best way to get rid of crabgrass?
 Grab and rip!

 When you fertilize in the fall, be sure to choose a product that provides slow-release nitrogen to help your grass retain its green color longer.

 Lawns become dormant during the winter months, so there are few lawn care steps you’ll need to take during this time.
-It's crucial to have removed fall leaves before the frost and snow set in, so that a hard, icy layer of leaves does not sit on your lawn for months.
-This will keep your lawn disease-free.
+It's crucial to have removed fall leaves before the frost and snow set in so that a hard, icy layer of leaves does not sit on your lawn for months.
+This tip will keep your lawn disease-free.

-Now that you are armed with all the knowledge you need to perfectly aerate, fertilize, and maintain your lawn, grab one of our favorite liquid lawn care products and get to it!
+Now that you are armed with all the knowledge you need to aerate, fertilize, and maintain your lawn, grab one of our favorite liquid lawn care products and get to it!